Graph-Based Minimum Dwell Time and Average Dwell Time Computations for Discrete-Time Switched Linear Systems: Illustrative Examples

 Here,

 and

-Assume that the switchings respect one of the switching graphs: fully connected $\mathcal G_1$ (Fig.~\ref{fig:fully}), one-sided ring $\mathcal G_2$(Fig.~\ref{fig:onesided}) and two-sided ring $\mathcal G3$(Fig.~\ref{fig:twosided}). \end{example}
+Assume that the switchings respect one of the switching graphs: fully connected $\mathcal G_1$ (Fig.~\ref{fig:fully}), one-sided ring $\mathcal G_2$ (Fig.~\ref{fig:onesided}) and two-sided ring $\mathcal G3$ (Fig.~\ref{fig:twosided}). \end{example}

 For different switching graphs, minimum dwell time values are computed using Theorem~\ref{th:nondefective_dwell} in Table~\ref{tab:ex1}.
-It can be seen that the results are better than the results obtained by the method of Morse \cite{Morse_itac_96}.
-Comparing the results with the method of Geromel\&Colaneri \cite{geromel_colaneri_06}, it can be seen that only for the switching graph $\mathcal G_3$, Theorem~\ref{th:nondefective_dwell} gives a worse result.
+It can be seen that the results are better than the results obtained by the method given by Morse in \cite{Morse_itac_96}.
+Comparing the results with the method given by Geromel\&Colaneri in \cite{geromel_colaneri_06}, it can be seen that only for the switching graph $\mathcal G_3$, Theorem~\ref{th:nondefective_dwell} gives a worse result.

 Let us consider a bimodal system for which we can use Corollary~\ref{cor:bimodal1} and the two-sided equilibration method in \cite{Liu_13} to compute a better value for the minimum dwell time than the one obtained by Theorem~\ref{th:nondefective_dwell}. \begin{example} Let $A_1$ and $A_2$ given below be the subsystem matrices of a switched system: